Diagnosis of Spine Conditions

-In addition to recording medical history, at ANA we perform a physical exam to evaluate spinal conditions.
-The physical exam is a means by which our doctors will learn about your pain and conditions to provide an assessment.
+In addition to recording your medical history, a doctor will perform a physical exam to evaluate your spinal conditions.
+Your doctor will examine the areas where you are experiencing pain or other symptoms in order to provide an assessment.

 In a physical examination, a doctor will:

 Specifically, an element of the physical exam is a neurological exam, which tests the reflexes, as well as muscle strength and other nerve changes.
-This is especially important in degenerative disc disease since that condition can affect the nerves or even the spinal cord.
+This is especially important in degenerative disc disease, which can affect the nerves or even the spinal cord.